 Our products and manufacturing processes are also subject to numerous regulations and ongoing reviews by certain governmental authorities.
-Current governmental, regulatory and societal demands for increasing levels of product safety, such as chemical composition, packaging and labeling, and environmental protection, such as the management, movement and disposal of hazardous substances, are resulting in increased pressure for more stringent regulatory control with respect to the chemical industry.
-Recent regulations include the European Union's REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals), which has been a continuing source of compliance obligations and restrictions on certain chemicals, REACH-like regimes, which have now been adopted in several other countries, and the U.S. Toxic Substances Control Act (TSCA), as amended in June 2016, with the U.S. Environmental Protection Agency (EPA) currently evaluating additional chemicals for regulation under that amended law.
-Among the more significant changes were mandatory safety reviews of existing "high priority" chemicals and regulatory actions to control any "unreasonable risks" identified as a result of such reviews.
-The EPA also must find no "unreasonable risk" associated with any new chemical before it can be fully commercialized.
-These new mandates create uncertainty about whether existing chemicals of importance to our business may be designated for restriction and whether any new chemical approval process may become more difficult and costly.
+Governmental regulatory and societal demands for increasing levels of product safety, such as chemical composition, packaging and labeling, and environmental protection, such as the management, movement and disposal of hazardous substances, are resulting in increased pressure for more stringent regulatory control with respect to the chemical industry.
+Such regulations include the European Union's REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals), which has been a continuing source of compliance obligations and restrictions on certain chemicals, REACH-like regimes, which have now been adopted in several other countries, the E.U.
+Poison Center Notification (PCN) and the U.S. Toxic Substances Control Act (TSCA).
+The TSCA, for example, was amended in June 2016 to expand the authority of the U.S. Environmental Protection Agency (EPA) to evaluate and regulate new and existing chemicals and this mandate creates uncertainty about whether existing chemicals of importance to our business may be designated for restriction and whether any new chemical approval process may become more difficult and costly.
 U.S. regulations related to the use in our products of certain conflict minerals, and similar laws in other jurisdictions, such as the E.U.
 Conflict Minerals Regulation, also apply to us.
-All of these regulations and these types of changes in our regulatory environment, particularly in, but not limited to, the U.S., the E.U. and China, may require us to re-design our products or supply chain to ensure compliance with the applicable standards.
-For example, compliance with these regulations could require us to use different types or sources of materials, which could have an adverse impact on the efficiency of our manufacturing process, the performance of our products, add greater testing lead-times for product introductions or other similar effects, which in turn could materially alter our market share and reputation, or otherwise have a material adverse effect on our business, financial condition and results of operations.
+All of these regulations and these types of changes in our regulatory environment, particularly in, but not limited to, the U.S., the E.U. and China, may require us to re-design our products or supply chain to ensure compliance with the applicable standards or use different types or sources of materials, which could have an adverse impact on the efficiency of our manufacturing process, the performance of our products, add greater testing lead-times for product introductions or other similar effects.
+In turn, these changes could materially alter our market share and reputation, or otherwise have a material adverse effect on our business, financial condition and results of operations.